bagisto/bagisto-docs/docs/1.x/advanced/create-payment-method.md

   - This will generate whole directory structures.
 You don't need to do manually.

-- After that, you need to register your service provider in `config/app.php`.
+- After that, you need to register your service provider in `config/app.php` which is located Bagisto root directory.

   ```php
   <?php